 Existing law specifies a period of time within which a person against whom a charge of any offense is pending in a court must be brought to trial and within which a person who is charged with a felony must be accorded a preliminary hearing.
 The bill specifies that a person who is charged with a violation of any provision of R.C.
-Chapter 2925 that is an unclassified misdemeanor under the bill (see "Possession of a controlled substance, marihuana, or hashish," above) must be brought to trial within 270 days after the person's arrest or the service of summons.77 An existing provision that specifies that, for purposes of computing the time within which a person is brought to trial, each day during which the accused is held in jail in lieu of bail on the pending charge must be counted as three days, applies to this provision of the bill.78
+Chapter 2925 that is an unclassified misdemeanor under the bill (see "Possession of a controlled substance" and "Possession of a trace amount of a controlled substance, marihuana, or hashish," above) must be brought to trial within 270 days after the person's arrest or the service of summons.75 An existing provision that specifies that, for purposes of computing the time within which a person is brought to trial, each day during which the accused is held in jail

-75 R.C.
+73 R.C.
 2901.13(M).

-76 R.C.
+74 R.C.
 2901.13(A), (G), and (H).